zhaoluojia/cs5500_group_project/README.md

 Includes a Bootswatch theme for Bootstrap to create responsive web pages.

 #### App.js
-Serves as the entry point for the application.
+It serves as the entry point for the application.
 It is the main component that contains all other components and is responsible for rendering the user interface.

 #### index.js
 This is the first file that gets executed when the application is started, and it is responsible for rendering the root component of the application onto the DOM.